-Often it happens as symptoms cannot be ignored and family get worried.
+Often a conversation will be had as symptoms cannot be ignored and family get worried.
 This happened in Sue’s story.

 Holding a family a meeting – some things to think about

-We found these websites some good ideas about holding a family meeting.
+We found these websites give some good ideas about holding a family meeting.

 Caring from a distance?

 It can be hard to know how to include the family in caring if they live far away.
 Below is a help sheet from Dementia Australia that addresses this:

 We found this to be quite a beautiful set of, what the Family Caregiver Alliance calls ‘Real-Life strategies’ for dementia caregiving.
 It takes the pressure off the carer, which is a thing we need to keep reminding ourselves to do, and is a little humorous I think.

 Charlie was always friendly with our neighbours, always had a ‘good morning’ and a smile.
 He loved to sit on the little wall outside and just watch the world go by.
 We had one incident when he pee-ed on the grass verge outside the house, and one kind neighbour, who knew about the dementia, let me know as he hadn’t quite redressed!
 Another time he started ‘pruning’ the tree next door, and got grumpy and ignored with the neighbour who asked him to stop.
 Whoops!
 I realised that this friendly guy wouldn’t have known why.